AI

 What’s next in the series

 This thread wraps up the enforcement stack.
 The next thread will go after the measurement layer: how to tell whether all this scaffolding is actually working — token-per-feature trends, PR-rework rate, time-to-merge for agent-driven PRs.
-Without measurement, you’re guessing whether the hooks/subagents/skills are worth the maintenance.
+Without measurement, you’re guessing whether the hooks/subagents/commands/skills are worth the maintenance.

 Closing thought